Learning the Delay Using Neural Delay Differential Equations: Examples

-Second, we consider to the delay exponential decay equation.
+\textbf{Delay Exponential Decay Equation: } Second, we consider the delay exponential decay equation.
 This equation arises in the study of cell growth, specifically in the case when the cells need reach maturity before reproducing \cite{thesis_cell_growth}.
-The true DDE is given by: